 Prior to his appointment by President Obama, Mr. Weber served for 13 years as an Adviser for Threat Reduction Policy in the Office of the Secretary of Defense.
 He played a key role in Nunn-Lugar operations to remove weapons grade uranium from Kazakhstan and Georgia, and nuclear capable MiG-29 aircraft from Moldova.
 Mr. Weber also developed and oversaw the Department of Defense Biological Threat Reduction Program.
-For his work at the Department of Defense, Mr. Weber has twice been awarded the Exceptional Civilian Service Medal.

 From 2002 through 2008 Mr. Weber taught a course on Force & Diplomacy at the Edmund A. Walsh Graduate School of Foreign Service at Georgetown University.
 He has a Master of Science in Foreign Service degree from Georgetown and is a graduate of Cornell University.
 Mr. Weber speaks Russian and is a member of the Council on Foreign Relations.

 You can follow Mr. Weber on Twitter @AndyWeberNCB.